victor-calin/myJavaTraining/projects/eventPlanner/README.md

-The project represents an Event Planner application which is intended to offer an User Interface int order to manage specific operations based on user choosing.
+The project represents an Event Planner application which is intended to offer an User Interface int order to manage specific operations based on user's choosing.

 The project objective is to make use of data collections and the concept of delegation.